OUR BLOG

 The final tip is to regularly check your search terms report.
 Search terms are the queries users actually typed in to trigger your ads, and they’re different from keywords.
 Phrase and broad match keywords give some flexibility to Google to determine what searches are a “close match” to your keywords.
 At times, what Google considers a close match or relevant might not be what you consider relevant.

 It’s very common during the discovery or onboarding phases for us to learn that our new client was wasting 50% of their budget on search terms that had nothing to do with the services they offer.
-Regularly audit your search terms and add negative keywords to prevent your ads from showing for these irrelevant searches in the future.
+For example, one client found their ads were appearing for unrelated terms like online casino zonder cruks, which not only failed to attract relevant traffic but also drained their ad spend.
+Regularly auditing your search terms and adding negative keywords is essential to prevent your ads from showing up in these irrelevant searches in the future.
 This should be a routine aspect of your PPC management efforts.

 Looking for Other Life-Changing Google Ads Tips?